Trevor Burgess

-Trevor Burgess is an American entrepreneur.
+Trevor Burgess is an American billionaire entrepreneur.
 He was an investment banker and CEO of C1 Financial.
 He is the founder of TRB Development and the president, majority shareholder and CEO of Neptune Flood Insurance.

 Early life

 Burgess has been openly gay since his teenage years.
 He graduated in 1994 from Dartmouth College.
 He was a management consultant at Monitor Company, a Cambridge, Massachusetts firm, associated with Michael Porter.
 Burgess spent ten years at Morgan Stanley as an investment banker in New York, Los Angeles and London, including "executing more than $50 billion in transactions for major clients, including Chipotle Mexican Grill, which he helped take public in 2006."
 His last appointment was as a Managing Director in Global Capital Markets leading over 100 investment banking transactions such as the IPO for Chipotle.
 He then went on to be a partner at Artesia Capital Management, a private equity firm with investments in Brazil and the U.S."